By Dr. Paul Jerard, E-RYT 500, YACEP

 Breathing must be done properly, and a factor that gets in the way for many individuals, is nasal congestion.
 The average person can go through life with their nasal passages swollen, or blocked, and hardly notice.
 However, an individual who practices Yoga, or meditation, should be much more aware of circulation problems in their nasal regions.
 A great ritual to perform, before meditation, is nasal cleansing.
 This can be done, on a daily basis, with a neti pot or sinus rinse bottles.
 Making sure the nasal passages are clear allows for breathing through the nose.
 It should be noted that some nasal conditions may not clear up.
 In such a case, breathing through the mouth is the only option, and there is no sense in worrying about it.

 If you have never meditated before, it is wise to seek out formal instruction.
 If there are no meditation classes in your area, there are many books and videos on the subject.
-Most Yoga sessions also include meditation as part of the class.
+Many Yoga sessions also include meditation as part of the class.
 If you want to go deep on this subject, we have a 60-hour online course to become a certified meditation teacher.
+You don’t have to teach, but you will learn all you need to know to practice and/or teach mindfulness meditation.

 © Copyright – Aura Wellness Center – Publications Division